30 August 2006

 Hotel du Nord

-when the green fields are gone - tumbleweed - panama red - walking down the line
+dustbowl children- tumbleweed - you were there for me - panama red - walking down the line

-trail of tears - trail of the buffalo - the wild mustangs - paper bride
+trail of tears - trail of the buffalo - the wild mustangs - angel island

 i come riding - wisdom girl - in my arms asleep - in the moonlight